 Canva allows you to easily customize the quilt label templates including: upload your own photo and easily place it into the frame, edit the text, and change the design colors to match your quilt.

 For example, you can easily take my template and transform it from this:

-I show you every step needed to fully personalize your label design in the video linked in the PDF download.
+I show you every step needed to fully personalize your label design in the video linked in the PDF File.

-(Troubleshooting: If you have any issues with this download, please email Alexa directly at email@example.com)
+(Troubleshooting: If you have any issues with this file, please email Alexa directly at firstname.lastname@example.org)

 PRINTING YOUR PHOTO QUILT LABEL

 Once you’ve designed your label, it’s time to print!
-The video tutorial in the PDF shows you how to download your design onto your computer and format it for printing.
+The video tutorial in the PDF shows you how to save your design onto your computer and format it for printing.